-A trip to Kaiteriteri in the Abel Tasman National Park in the South Island of New Zealand is an adventure that you should not miss!
 If you are visiting nearby Marlborough, I highly recommend squeezing in a 2-day stint to Abel Tasman as part of your itinerary.
-Here, I share with you some of the best things to see and do when visiting Kaiteriteri.
+Here, I share with you some of the best things to see and do in Abel Tasman, especially Kaiteriteri.

 In my blog post about New Zealand’s best wine regions, I go into depth about this fantastic wine region and briefly mention how you get to the South Island.